oracle/truffleruby/doc/contributor/interop.md

 `object.to_str` will try to `UNBOX` the object and return it if it's a `String`, or will raise `NoMethodError` if it isn't.

+`object.is_a?(class)` does `object instanceof class` if given a Java class, and for other foreign objects returns `false` (returns if the object is an instance of the class, which it will never be if the object is foreign).

 `object.respond_to?(:to_a)`, `respond_to?(:to_ary)` and `respond_to?(:size)`
 sends `HAS_SIZE`.